ShayanDodge/shayanDodge.github.io/index.md

 ---
 layout: single
-title: "Hi, I'm Your Name"
+title: "Hi, I'm Shayan Dodge"
 author_profile: true
 ---

 Welcome!
-I’m a researcher/PhD student.
+I’m a PhD student.
 This is my minimal homepage.

 - Add a short line about your research focus.
 - Link to your **CV** or **Google Scholar** if you like.